Apiary: Structure

 Apiaries may vary by location and according to the needs of the individual operation.
 Typically, apiaries are composed of several individual hives.
-For more information on specific hive structures see the beekeeping and beehive articles.
 In the case of urban beekeeping, hives are often located on high ground, which requires less space than hives located at lesser altitudes.
-To direct the bees' path of flight in populous urban areas, beekeepers often construct tall fences which force the bees to fly higher and widen their search for food or place the hives in an enclosed apiary with an opening that directs bees' flight path up overhead.
+To direct the bees' path of flight in populous urban areas, beekeepers often construct tall fences which force the bees to fly higher and widen their search for food.